rostro36/Notes/Big Data/Week 03/03_questions.md

 		- The NameNode responds with the BlockIDs to fetch.
 	- The client then asks the DataNode for the data.
 - What does the NameNode and DataNode talk with each other?
-	- Datanode alsways initiaes connection to namenode and sends heartbeats, namenode answers with block ôperations
+	- DataNode always initiates connection to namenode and sends heartbeats
+		- NameNode answers with block operations
-	- every 6 hours there is a block report, to check if all are up.
+	- every 6 hours there is a block report, to check if all blocks are stored/no block got corrupted